FritzBo/PaMILO/README.md

 For a list of all parameters with short explanations, use `<pamilo_cli> -h`.

 ## Instance format
-The format of an instance needs to be supported by Gurobi. ([Supported formats](https://www.gurobi.com/documentation/9.5/refman/model_file_formats.html)).
+The format of an instance needs to be supported by Gurobi or CPLEX. ([Supported formats for Gurobi](https://www.gurobi.com/documentation/9.5/refman/model_file_formats.html)).
 All multi-objective parameters (Priority, Weight, AbsTol, and RelTol) are overwritten by PaMILO.
 In some formats (for example `.lp` for Gurobi) the parser still needs those fields, just insert some dummy values in this case.
 If the demand is there, this could be changed so that tolerances are taken into account.